Author: Vlatka Vuković, Privacy and Data Protection Specialist, CIPP/E, ISO 27001 LA, ISO 9001 LA

 DPO – a dream job?

-Reading those provisions, anyone would have wanted to be a DPO.
+Reading these provisions, anyone would want to be a DPO.

 A DPO is an expert, reputable and respected, who answers directly to top management and is trusted by all organizational levels, independent and unbiased, resolving exciting legal-technology issues, with an entire team and all necessary resources at disposal.